pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Ecommerce] Changed price fields `totalNetPrice` and `totalPrice` of `OnlineShopOrderItem` to decimal.
 - [Ecommerce] Activated `generateTypeDeclarations` for all generated data object classes and field collections.
-For migration activate `generateTypeDeclarations` to all Ecomemrce Framework data object classes and update your source code accordingly.
+For migration activate `generateTypeDeclarations` to all Ecommerce Framework data object classes and update your source code accordingly.
 - [Ecommerce] Made methods abstract instead of throwing `UnsupportedException` where easily possible for model classes (`AbstractProduct`, `AbstractSetProduct`, `AbstractOfferToolProduct`, `AbstractOfferItem`, `AbstractOffer`).
 - [Ecommerce] Added type declarations to Ecommerce Framework product interfaces (`ProductInterface`, `IndexableInterface`, `CheckoutableInterface`).